800 – LICENSE

 1. Gathering financial documents: Maintaining accurate and up-to-date financial records is crucial.
 UAE tax laws require businesses to keep proper documentation of all financial transactions and tax-related matters (including balance sheets, income statements, receipts for deductible expenses, and so on), ensuring that everything is in order when it’s time to prepare your tax return.

-• Tax registration: Obtain a Tax Registration Number (TRN) from the FTA.
+• Registering for taxes: Obtain a Tax Registration Number (TRN) from the FTA.
 This involves submitting the necessary documentation to register your business for corporate tax.

 • Determining your tax obligations and deadlines: Once your records are organised, the next step is to calculate your taxable income.
 This is done by considering allowable deductions and exemptions in accordance with UAE tax regulations.
 A properly prepared tax return will accurately reflect your business’s financial position and help avoid any future issues.